tymyrddin/red-hurdles/source/docs/recon/README.md

 ## How?

-* See [Falconry](https://tymyrddin.github.io/red-recon/), and be quiet, do not make noise.
+* See [Falconry](https://tymyrddin.github.io/red-recon/), and be quiet, keep the noise down.